MHeironimus/ArduinoJoystickLibrary/README.md

 Sets the Y axis value.
 Range -127 to 127 (0 is center).

 ###Joystick[joystickIndex].setButton(byte button, byte value)
-Sets the state of the specified button.
+Sets the state (0 or 1) of the specified button (0 - 15).
 The button is the 0-based button number (i.e. button #1 is 0, button #2 is 1, etc.).
 The value is 1 if the button is pressed and 0 if the button is released.

 ###Joystick[joystickIndex].pressButton(byte button)
-Press the indicated button.
+Press the indicated button (0 - 15).
 The button is the 0-based button number (i.e. button #1 is 0, button #2 is 1, etc.).

 ###Joystick[joystickIndex].releaseButton(byte button)
-Release the indicated button.
+Release the indicated button (0 - 15).
 The button is the 0-based button number (i.e. button #1 is 0, button #2 is 1, etc.).

 ###Joystick[joystickIndex].sendState()
 Sends the updated joystick state to the host computer.
 Only needs to be called if AutoSendState is false (see Joystick[joystickIndex].begin for more details).